 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Holden calls up Mr. Antolini.
 In the middle of the night.
 Mr. Antolini says, sure, come on over!

 Given how this started, we're not sure why Holden is so surprised by what happens at the end of this little visit, but, whatever.

-He then digresses, telling us Mr. Antolini is the greatest teacher he's ever had.
-He's a young guy (not much older than D.B.) and the kind of teacher you can kid around with a bunch.
+Mr. Antolini is the greatest teacher he's ever had.
+He's a young guy (not much older than D.B.) and a big kidder.

 When Holden gets back to Phoebe's room, she's turned on the radio.
 The two of them dance for a bit.
 Phoebe, of course, is an awesome dancer.